They say that you can’t step in the same river twice.

 I cared not enough to get up and check.

-It felt like paralysis to sit there in the dark.
+I felt as good as paralyzed sitting there in darkness that was so dark that all words to describe it would be redundant.
 My spirit floated in the void, as if stranded in outer space, with no one or no thing pushing or pulling it anywhere, and bereft of any anchor from which to propel itself.
 Terminal inertia.

 The microphones were still running, but now they were recording the soundtrack of my fraying mental faculties.
 I found the sound of decay healing in a way.
-It put me in such a trance that I could forget about what lay in the real world.
-If I felt constant pain, I would eventually cease to notice it.
+It submerged me in such a dreamlike trance that I could forget about what monsters lay lurking ravenously in the real world.
+A pain that was constant, ever-present, was one that I would eventually cease to notice was present at all.
 At which point I would finally feel free.

 But then there would be no more music to make.
 And at that point, I might be alive, but I would have nothing to live for.